intel/dffml/docs/contributing/gsoc/2021/index.rst

 DFFML is a plugin-based library/framework for machine learning.
-It allows users to wrap high or low level implementations of models that use various machine learning libraries, so as to interact will lot of different model implementations in the same way.
+It allows users to wrap high or low level implementations of models that use various machine learning libraries, so as to interact with lot of different model implementations in the same way.

 DFFML is also a tool for dataset generation.
-DFFML use directed graphs to generate and modify datasets.
+DFFML uses directed graphs to generate and modify datasets.

 Read more on the about page: https://intel.github.io/dffml/master/about.html